 Any student not attending lectures for the whole module (e.g., visiting students; TCD students planning to leave for part of the semester) must make contact via email to discuss any special arrangements that may be required.

 Having successfully completed this module, the student should be able to:

-- Identify and apply skills and tools that are useful for analysing individual, group, and organisation level people and performance relevant issues
+3. Identify tools that are useful for analysing individual, group, and organisation level behaviours and performance relevant issues

-- demonstrate an ability to professionally provide recommendations to management in response to OB analysis and assessment.
+5. Demonstrate an ability to provide recommendations to management in response to OB analysis and assessment.